vinta/awesome-python/README.md

 * [IPython](https://github.com/ipython/ipython) - A rich toolkit to help you make the most out of using Python interactively.
 * [bpython](http://bpython-interpreter.org) – A fancy interface to the Python interpreter.
 * [ptpython](https://github.com/jonathanslenders/ptpython) - Advanced Python REPL built on top of the [python-prompt-toolkit](https://github.com/jonathanslenders/python-prompt-toolkit).
+* [Rodeo] (https://github.com/yhat/rodeo/) - A browser-based IDE for data science, alternative to IPython Notebook, inspired by Sublime Text and Eclipse.

 ## Files